-Executing a Florida corrective deeds allows you to correct any mistakes contained within the original deed.
-These corrections may include improper legal descriptions, or any other information that would deem the previous deed invalid.
+Executing a Florida corrective deed allows you to correct mistakes in an original deed.
+These corrections may include improper legal descriptions, or any other information that would make the previous deed invalid.
 Any time an original deed has significant mistakes, a new deed is necessary.
-However, corrective deeds can be used to render an invalid deed valid once again, but the corrective deed must be considered a public record.
+Corrective deeds can be used to render an invalid deed valid once again, but the corrective deed must be properly executed and recorded.
 This will clarify the intent and nature of the original deed.
-Our Florida corrective deed lawyer can assist.

 When is a Florida Corrective Deed Not Necessary?

 It is natural to assume that every time an original deed contains an error, you must execute a corrective deed.
 Fortunately, that is not true and some mistakes can be left on the original deed.
 According to the Florida Bar Association, insignificant errors such as an incorrect date, or even the lack of a date, do not require a corrective deed to fix.
 The Bar not only recommends leaving these errors, but actually advises against correcting them.
 Still, any time an original deed does contain important errors, it is essential that they be corrected with a corrective deed.